phplicengine/phplicengine-api/README.md

 # API
 PHPLicengine API

 You can use this API library for any needs, not necessarily for PHPLicengine API.
-This code is still draft and not yet ready to use.
-Please do not download it yet.

 ## Contents
 * [Installation](#installation)